git-srinath/DMS3.0/doc/PKGDWJOB_PYTHON_IMPLEMENTATION.md

 For issues or questions:
 1. Check the troubleshooting section
-2. Review generated code in DWJOBFLW.DWLOGIC
+2. Review generated code in DMS_JOBFLW.DWLOGIC
 3. Enable debug logging in Python modules
 4. Consult `HASH_BASED_CHANGE_DETECTION.md` for algorithm details